JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Removes quotes from the beginning and end of a path.

 ```
-FUNCTION AfxPathUnquoteSpaces (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathUnquoteSpaces (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |